aicjofs/zclassic-swing-wallet-ui/README.md

 ### Known issues and limitations

-1. Wallet encryption has been temporarily disabled in ZCash due to stability problems.
+1. Limitation: Wallet encryption has been temporarily disabled in ZCash due to stability problems.
 A corresponding issue [#1552](https://github.com/zcash/zcash/issues/1552) has been opened by the ZCash developers.
 Correspondingly wallet encryption has been temporarily disabled in the ZCash Desktop GUI Wallet.
-1. **The ZCash 1.0 release has a known issue when spending freshly mined cash.
+1. **Issue: The ZCash 1.0 release has a known issue when spending freshly mined cash.
 When you spend freshly mined** **cash from a T address to a Z address, you must spend the entire available mined T address balance.
 If you** **attempt to spend only a part of it, the entire balance will be spent and sent to the specified destination** **address anyway!
 For full details see issue: [#1616](https://github.com/zcash/zcash/issues/1616)**